nuralogix/dfx-api-snippets-python/README.md

 import asyncio  # For async operations import argparse # For parsing arguments

-# The followings are the libraries we made in the dfxpythonclient directory
+# The followings are the libraries we made in the dfxsnippets directory
 # Refer to each .md files of them for detailed description
-from dfxpythonclient.createMeasurement import createMeasurement from dfxpythonclient.subscribeResults import subscribeResults from dfxpythonclient.addData import addData
+from dfxsnippets.createMeasurement import createMeasurement from dfxsnippets.subscribeResults import subscribeResults from dfxsnippets.addData import addData
 ```

 Then, we parse the command line to set up the `studyId`, `token`, `restUrl`,